DDave94/Signal_Application/README.md

 - When the application is running, open browser and navigate to http://0.0.0.0:9000/

 Process to provide signal inputs and find dominant frequency:
-- Open terminal window and run the following command:
+- Open terminal window and run the following command (NOTE: Remember to update the filepath in the file argument):
 ```
 curl -X 'POST' \
   'http://0.0.0.0:9000/input' \